byu-cpe/ecen625/_labs/lab_vitis_hls.md

 *for* loop(s) in your program.
 Note that data-dependent *for* and *while* loops are synthesizable but may lead to a variable-latency design that would complicate your reporting (*You would need to perform C-RTL co-simulation to get the actual cycle count for a design with data-dependent loop bounds*).

 ## Class Results
-On Slack I will post a link to a Google Sheets document where you should post the results of your best solution.
+On Teams I will post a link to a spreadsheet where you should post the results of your best solution.
 There will be two categories for rankings:
-* **Minimum Latency:** Minimum latency provided the design fits within the resources constraints of the chip, and achieves 90% accuracy.
+* **Minimum Latency:** Minimum latency provided the design fits within the resources constraints of the chip, and achieves 89% accuracy.
 * **Most resource efficient:**  The goal in this category is to minimize the expression _r<sup>2</sup> &#xb7; L_, where _r_ is the resource usage and _L_ is the total latency.
 The resource usage will be defined as the maximum fraction of resource usage for any given resource type (BRAM, DSP, FF, LUT).